flub78/aws_cicd/doc/step_by_step.md

 ## Pre-conditions and pre-requisites

-Even if the goal is to become 100 % automated and scripted, the first version of this script will is based on the following assumption.

 ### Environment variables

 The environment variables to control the CI/CD creation are defined in the setenv.sh file.

-Secrets and credential must be stored outside of the github project or kept encrypted in the Ansible vault.
+Secrets and credential are stored outside of the github project or kept encrypted in the Ansible vault.

 ## Key generation

-First a RSA key needs to be generated, this key will be used to create an AWS key pair and for ssh and ansible connection
+Generate a RSA key that will be imported in a AWS key pair and for ssh and ansible connection.

 ```
 ssh-keygen -t rsa -f $TF_VAR_PRIVATE_KEY